This letter is from a reader, Gino on April 9, 2016.

 Ever since, I have regular blood work testing as well as monitoring of protein levels by both my family doctor and nephrologist.
 In the last year, without any advance warning, my fasting glucose and HbA1C steadily increased.

 My plan was to measure blood sugar levels and monitor what foods, activity or emotions triggered higher glucose readings.
 I tested before/after meals, middle of the night, early morning and late at night (see attached 1-Summary of Glucose Readings).
-Between Oct 15th and Nov 19th I followed a Diabetic Glycemic Diet with minimal improvement.
+Between Oct 15th and Nov 19th I followed a Diabetes Glycemic Diet with minimal improvement.

-My visit November 19 to the Diabetic Clinic included: my weigh in (257 lbs); review blood work results; understand the Canadian Food Guide; discuss the importance of exercise, and more importantly, told to setup another appointment with my doctor and have Metformin prescribed.
-I took all the literature provided by the Diabetic Clinic and decided I would follow the diet and exercise regimen but delay my visit to my family doctor for Metformin.
+My visit November 19 to the Diabetes Clinic included: my weigh in (257 lbs); review blood work results; understand the Canadian Food Guide; discuss the importance of exercise, and more importantly, told to setup another appointment with my doctor and have Metformin prescribed.
+I took all the literature provided by the Diabetes Clinic and decided I would follow the diet and exercise regimen but delay my visit to my family doctor for Metformin.

 Between Nov 19 and Dec 12, I followed a diet using the Canadian Food Guide.
 As I continued testing, I found my day time glucose readings were marginally improving, but my night and morning readings were seriously in the “RED” zone.
 I couldn’t understand – I’m not eating and my body had higher levels of sugar than when I do eat – how is that possible?
 (Textbook case of Dawn Phenomenon.)

 By December 12th it seemed useless – I reserved myself to the fact I needed medication to control my morning blood glucose level.
 I decided to review possible medications, dosages and side effects.
-The weekend of Dec 12-13/2015, I searched and reviewed online medical journals, diabetic organizations and anyplace in between that spoke about diabetes.
+The weekend of Dec 12-13/2015, I searched and reviewed online medical journals, diabetes organizations and anyplace in between that spoke about diabetes.

 My searching lead to a forum discussing treatments that worked for some individuals – that is where I found Dr. Jason Fung, a Nephrologist, U of T graduate (I’m a sucker to see what alumni are doing) -a kidney specialist who successfully treated patients with serious diabetes in the Toronto area.
 Since I also see a nephrologist for my kidneys, I was intrigued and decided to look you up.